Unity-Technologies/ml-agents/docs/FAQ.md

 Scene Inspector to a value greater than 0.
 Alternatively, it is possible to manually set `done` conditions for episodes from within scripts for custom episode-terminating events.

+## "File name" cannot be opened because the developer cannot be verified.

+If you have downloaded the repository using the github website on macOS 10.15 (Catalina) or later, you may see this error when attempting to play scenes in the Unity project.
+Workarounds include installing the package using the Unity Package Manager (this is the officially supported approach - see [here](Installation.md)), or following the instructions [here](https://support.apple.com/en-us/HT202491) to verify the relevant files on your machine on a file-by-file basis.